 You know how much you value independence in your life.
 Now you can help others stay independent, too.

 Families in every community struggle to care for their loved ones.
-By becoming a Senior Companion to a frail person, you help that person stay in their own home.
+By becoming a Senior Companion you help that person stay in their own home.
 Whether you are giving families or professional caregivers much-needed time off, running errands or simply being a friend, you will make a difference that strengthens and helps preserve an individual’s independence.

-If you are 60 years of age or older and want to share your experience and compassion, you have what it takes to be a Senior Companion.
+If you are 55+; meet certain income requirements; and want to share your experience and compassion, you have what it takes to be a Senior Companion.
 Senior Companions serve from 20 to 40 hours a week.
 Some volunteers may qualify to earn a tax-free, hourly stipend.
 In addition, you will receive pre-service orientation, on-going training and supplemental accident and liability insurance while on duty.